-Fanboys and girls worldwide are losing their minds as Avengers: Endgame arrives in theaters, wrapping up the most ambitious, sprawling, and successful storyline in movie history.
-That bastard Thanos has got to go down, even though some of his ideas, frankly, aren’t half bad.
+Fanboys and girls worldwide lost their minds as Avengers: Endgame arrived in theaters, wrapping up the most ambitious, sprawling, and successful storyline in movie history.
+That bastard Thanos was taken down, and the Marvel Cinematic Universe was changed forever.

-Over the course of the 22 movies that comprise the Marvel Cinematic Universe, there has consistently been expert, and even thrilling, use of familiar music.
+Over the course of the 22 movies that comprise the MCU, there has consistently been expert, and even thrilling, use of familiar music.
 In fact, many of these Marvel music moments are available on vinyl!

 The Guardians of the Galaxy: Awesome Mix Vol. 1 reached No. 1 on the Billboard charts for a reason, namely because it’s awesome, but that awesomeness has everything to do with how director James Gunn used those songs in the movie.

 To celebrate Endgame, here’s a list of epic moments where Marvel met music, and everyone left happy.
-It probably doesn’t have your favorite moment because no list is perfect, but Discogs has given me the Internet version of the Infinity Gauntlet: absolute listicle power.
+It might not have your favorite moment because no list is perfect, but Discogs has given me the Internet version of the Infinity Gauntlet: absolute listicle power.

 So like Loki said in the first Avengers movie, “Kneel before me.
 I said, ‘KNEEEEEEEEEEEEELLLLLL!!!!’”

 1. God Of Thunder

 The MCU is filled with dozens of great scenes, but one of the most glorious is Thor’s comeback victory against Hela, his sister — and, oh yeah, goddess of death.

 2017’s Thor: Ragnarok is one of the MCU’s finest movies, in part because it offers such a complete version of Thor, a god who is equal parts hero and beach bro.
 As Hela is absolutely punishing Thor, who’s already down to one eye and without his hammer, he summons his power over lightning and … cue Immigrant Song.